+All three levels of government - municipal, provincial and federal are seen as potential funding partners.
+The sources of funding can also include existing community agencies and the private sector.
 Costs of "The Shelter" are difficult to determine until the parameters of the model are determined.
 Very little information was made available to determine overall costs.
-A cost estimate for generic shelters based on a review and examination of eight shelters indicates a cost of approximately \$32,000 per bed annually.
-This represents operating costs and includes minimal staff limited to the provision of shelter.
+A cost estimate for generic shelters based on a review and examination of eight shelters7 indicates a cost of approximately \$32,000 per bed annually.
+This Potential funding represents operating costs and includes minimal staff limited to the sources provision of shelter.
 Costs for services and supports related to other assessment, referral and other levels and types of counseling would be in addition.
 Capital costs are not included in this estimate.
 Capital costs would be dependent on whether the shelter required new construction or renovation of an existing structure.
 Estimation of capital costs in Edmonton's current construction and real estate market would be difficult.
 It may be more appropriate to determine the range of funds that may be available and then proceed with planning to determine what could be achieved within this range.

-Potential service providers and governance models

-Existing community agencies that have a proven history of working with this population would be ideal as the service provider organization.
-Depending on decisions about location, there may need to be more than one service provider organization.

-The governance model would be dependent on how "The Shelter" is funded and the service provider organization.
+Existing community agencies that have a proven history of working with this population would be ideal as the service provider Potential service organization.
+Depending on decisions about location, there may providers and need to be more than one service provider organization. governance models The governance model would be dependent on how "The Shelter" is funded and the service provider organization.

-&lt;sup>7 Models of Supportive and Tolerant Housing for Street-Involved Women; Prostitution Awareness and Action Foundation of Edmonton, March 2006
+7 Models of Supportive and Tolerant Housing for Street-Involved Women; Prostitution Awareness and Action Foundation of Edmonton, March 2006

-Potential linkages with existing services and providers

-Regardless of service provider there will need to be strong linkages with service providers in the areas of health, mental health, addictions, child intervention, justice and so on.
+Potential linkages with existing services and providers Regardless of service provider there will need to be strong linkages with service providers in the areas of health, mental health, addictions, child intervention, justice and so on.
 Existing community agencies and services would need to be linked into "The Shelter" as outlined in the diagram of the model.

-Potential location

-Ideally, there will be two locations for "The Shelter" one on the north side of the river and another on the south side.
-Depending on the structural model adopted, it may be of benefit to have several in key areas of the city including downtown (inner city); 118th Street, west - end and Whyte Avenue (south side).
+Potential location Ideally, there will be two locations for "The Shelter" one on the north side of the river and another on the south side.
+Depending on the structural model adopted, it may be of benefit to have several in key areas of the city including downtown (inner city); 118 th Street, west - end and Whyte Avenue (south side).
+Potential size Ideally the shelter will include 50 -75 spaces in each of two locations for the shelter (emergency housing) component of "The Shelter".

-Potential size

-Ideally the shelter will include 50 -75 spaces in each of two locations for the shelter (emergency housing) component of "The Shelter".
 Additional spaces will be required for the other levels of services/support.
-The number of beds for each of the other levels will range from 20-30 spaces.
+The number of beds for each of the other levels will range from $20 - 30$ spaces.
 This would be dependent on decisions about the extent of "The Shelter" and decisions about location (i.e. whether there will be one or more locations).